-Impacts (Please tick or specify) Positive x Negative Both Impacts Identified cts Identified Supporting evidence p How will you maximise positive/minimise negative impacts? n will this be emented by?
-Owner + New extra care settings will include a mix of 1 and 2 bedroom units, which may enable people to continue to care for the person in need of care and support in self-contained accommodation if this is their choice Design requirements stipulate the need and 2 bedroom unisettings for a mix of 1 Nominations agree and referral proces have been designe flexibility to allow p cohabit in extra car accommodation, w either one or both or residents has eligible needs.
-No discrim will be made on the of marital status. ses d with eople to e On-q here the Stra ble nation going during ifespan of the tegy.
+Impacts (Please tick or specify) Positive x Negative Both Impacts Identified Supporting evidence ce How will you maximise positive/minimise negative implemented implemented Owner + New extra care settings will include a mix of 1- and 2-bedroom units, which may enable people to continue to care for the person in need of care and support in self-contained accommodation if this is their choice Design requirements stipulate the need to and 2-bedroom unisettings for a mix of 1- Nominations agree and referral proces have been designe flexibility to allow prochabit in extra car accommodation, we either one or both or residents has eligible needs.
+No discrim will be made on the of marital status. ses d with eople to e On-g there stratele nation joing during fespan of the egy.
 The Extra Care Strategy Team and (once nominations processes are operational) social care Locality Team staff, in partnership with local housing authorities and extra care providers